wegnerce/taxomias/README.md

 ## Implemented functions

   Before we start with having a look at implemented functions we want to tell ``` python ``` where taxomias can be found.
-In order to do so we create a symbolic link:
+In order to do so we create a symbolic link of the folder containing taxomias.py to a location known to your ```$PYTHONPATH``` variable:

   ``` shell
   ln -s /your/path/to/taxomias /usr/lib/python2.7/